Eschatologue/CM_wiki/docs/character-creation/option/manoeuvre.md

 ### Trip Attack

 When you hit a creature with an attack using a weapon or an Unarmed Strike, you can expend one Superiority Die and add the die to the attack’s damage roll.
 If the target is Large or smaller, it must succeed on a Strength saving throw or have the Prone condition.

+## Additional Combat Manoeuvre

+The Battlemaster is already strong enough, why do you wan't more?